 Meet Our Therapists

 Beth received her Bachelor of Arts Degree from the University of Maryland, College Park in 1994 and her Master of Arts Degree from Queens College in Flushing, NY in 1996.
 She has experience evaluating and treating children with a variety of communication disorders.
-Beth has worked in both private schools and private practices and has been the co-owner of Stepping Stones Therapy, LLC since fall, 2000.
-Beth specializes in working with children with auditory processing disorders, reading disorders and language learning disabilities.
+Beth has worked in both private schools and private practices and has been the owner of Stepping Stones Therapy, LLC since fall, 2000.
+Beth specializes in working with children with receptive and expressive language disorders, reading disorders and language learning disabilities.
 Beth is trained in the Phono-Graphix Reading Program as well as the PROMPT program.
 In her free time, Beth enjoys spending time with her husband and two active sons.

 E-mail Beth: email@example.com